lonelycorn/ProbabilisticRobotics/README.md

-# ProbabilisticRobotics_SLAM
+# ProbabilisticRobotics
-Test of different SLAM algorithms in Probabilistic Robotics
+Test of different localization, mapping and SLAM algorithms in Thrun's Probabilistic Robotics.